ASSIGN Score – prioritising prevention of cardiovascular disease

 Development of the ASSIGN score

-Derivation of the score is described in a paper published in Heart online in November 2006.
+Derivation of the score is described in a paper published in Heart online in November 2006 and in print February 2007.
 The coefficients used in its calculation appear in appendix to the paper.

 By convention (following Framingham scoring, and expert recommendations) the presumption is that anyone whose ASSIGN cardiovascular risk score is 20 or more is ‘high risk’ and a candidate for preventive treatment, and anyone with a score below that does not normally qualify.
 The score should be applied within the context of SIGN Guideline 97 or a similar protocol.
 Note the cutpoint for the score, now 20, was different in the past, and may possibly change in the future.